RakhithJK/jgm-pandoc-wiki/Hacking-pandoc.md

 * understand how frontends and backends are joined in pandoc
 * make yourself familiar with [the Parsec monadic parser combinator library](http://legacy.cs.uu.nl/daan/parsec.html)
+* to get a grip on monads have a look at [Haskell: Understanding_monads](http://en.wikibooks.org/wiki/Haskell/Understanding_monads)